hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

   CREATE TABLE profile (firstName text, lastName text, email varchar);

-Step 2: Connect to the postgres instance
+Step 2: Connect to the postgres database
 ------------------------------------------

-You can connect to the postgres instance from ``psql`` on the command line like the following:
+You can connect to the postgres database from ``psql`` on the command line like the following:

 .. code-block:: bash